farm-ng/amiga-dev-kit/docs/dashboard/README.md

 **Update the firmware:**

 9. Select all files in the mounted CIRCUITPY drive and delete them
-10. This will freeze the dash on the screen it was displaying.
+10. This *may* freeze the dash on the screen it was displaying.
 11. Drag and drop all extracted files from the downloaded firmware update.
 12. Make sure to drop the `node_id.txt`, `main.py`, `boot.py`, & `app/` files directly into the root of the `CIRCUITPY` drive (as below).
 13. The firmware will **NOT** load if the files are nested in a subfolder.